jglev/r-veccompare/cran-comments.md

 * Edited the LICENSE file to contain the third template field (ORGANIZATION).
   Since there is no organization sponsoring the package, I set the ORGANIZATION field to "copyright holder" so that the CRAN template for the license will read "Neither the name of the copyright holder nor the names of its contributors..."

+* Fixed an error in an example for the `render.venn.diagram` function.

 ## Test environments

 * local ubuntu 17.04 install, R 3.3.2 (2016-10-31)